LuckyJH2024/LLMBenchMark/README.md

 Answer:
 ```

-Expected model output:
+Expected output:
-> Yes, because whales are mammals and mammals are warm-blooded.
+> Yes, because whales are mammals and all mammals are warm-blooded.

 ---

-### 📤 To Extend the Dataset
+## 📤 Extend the Benchmark

-- Add more examples to `sample_reasoning_eval.json`
+- Add new examples to `sample_reasoning_eval.json`
-- Maintain the same format and append new `type` fields
+- Keep same field structure, append `"type"` as needed
-- Consider adding adversarial variants to test robustness
+- You may add adversarial variants for robustness testing

+---

+## 📈 Outputs and Visuals

+- `results/{model}_reasoning.json`: Per-model scores
+- `radar_chart.png`: 3-score profile per model
+- `performance_dashboard.png`: Model × task comparison
+- `benchmark_report_*.md`: Full summary in markdown

+---

+If you find this benchmark helpful, ⭐ star the project and consider contributing more reasoning types or tasks.
+Let’s push the limits of LLM reasoning!

 ---